-A reduction in yield has been forecast for one large property compared to last year, which has resulted in an increase of approximately £1m in the fair value for this asset.
-This reflects the underlying market conditions for such properties.
-Across the rest of the portfolio, yields have largely been unchanged with an overall decrease in valuations of £1.5m in total.
+A reduction in yield has been forecast for one large property compared to last year, which has resulted in a decrease of approximately £3m in the fair value for this asset reflecting the underlying market conditions for such properties.
+Across the rest of the portfolio, yields have largely been unchanged with an overall increase in valuations of £0.4m in total.